 This chart will better help you visualize the cannabis plant family.

 As you can see, both hemp and marijuana make up the cannabis plant family.

 Hemp Plant Benefits Explained

-Now that you’re fully aware that our main focus will be on the health benefits of hemp seeds and CBD, so let’s jump straight in and discuss some of the benefits of the oil from hemp seeds, as well as some of the health benefits of CBD.
+The hemp plant is filled with beneficial compounds.
+Our main focus will be on the health benefits of hemp seeds and CBD, so let’s jump straight in and discuss some of the benefits of the oil from hemp seeds, as well as some of the health benefits of CBD.

 A Rich Source of Essential Nutrients